kelson-martins/gomodoro/README.md

 # Gomodoro

 `[Go]modoro` is a CLI application for those interested in the Pomodoro technique.
-The application can be used to run Pomodoros from customized lenghts (defaults to 25m), allowing also to assign a `category` and `subcategory` to each pomodoro session.
+The application can be used to run Pomodoros from customized lengths (defaults to 25m), allowing also to assign a `category` and `subcategory` to each pomodoro session.

 Characteristics:
-* Uses `SQLite` for storing local pomodoro sessions.
+* Uses `SQLite` for storing the local Pomodoro sessions.
 * Support backup of local database via Google Drive integration.
 * Support synchronization via `Cassandra` database (powered by DataStax).
 * Configuration file `config.yaml` and SQLite database `gomodoro.db` are stored at `~/gomodoro`.